 Ed Adelman – a 25-year railroad industry veteran who is now in charge of Union Pacific's operating safety team – discovered this problem while working with Union Pacific bridge inspectors on a railroad bridge in Blair, Nebraska, 20 miles north of Omaha.
 As the drone they were evaluating flew beneath the bridge, it lost GPS signal, causing the aircraft to lose track of its location, nearly plopping into the depths of the Missouri River.

 Today, Union Pacific plays a leading role in advancing drone technology.
-For example, Adelman found a team that ultimately developed Perspective Navigation Technology (PNT), which enables the railroad to fly drones in places without GPS coverage, such as within or under that large metal bridge or in the depths of long culverts.
+For example, Adelman found a team that ultimately developed Perceptive Navigation Technology (PNT), which enables the railroad to fly drones in places without GPS coverage, such as within or under that large metal bridge or in the depths of long culverts.

 PNT is the first step toward a technology that will change the very nature of how Union Pacific inspects its infrastructure.
 It will enable autonomous drones – drones that literally fly themselves.
 Soon, Union Pacific's army of nearly 600 bridge inspectors will be able to inspect the railroad's more than 18,000 bridges while their steel-toed boots remain safely planted on the ground.

 "About two and a half years ago, a group of us got together to begin exploring the use of drone technology," said Bob Meder, Union Pacific's senior manager of unmanned aerial systems.
 "Things have evolved rapidly since then."